MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/storage/cache.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="view-cache-data-with-microsoft-edge-devtools"></a>Exibir dados de cache com o Microsoft Edge DevTools
+# <a name="view-cache-data-with-microsoft-edge-devtools"></a>Exibir dados de cache com Microsoft Edge DevTools

 Este guia mostra como usar o [Microsoft Edge DevTools][MicrosoftEdgeDevTools] para inspecionar [dados de cache.][MDNCache]